ToriningenGames/jovial-compiler/ex/README.txt

 Description:        A file containing a program of one statement, blocks, and
                         labels.
-Expected outcome:   Parse error on line 12 due to label not on statement Current outcome:    "Parse error on line 6: Expected semicolon, got 'STOP'" Pass/Fail:          Fail
+Expected outcome:   Parse error on line 12 due to label not on statement Current outcome:    "Parse error on line 12: Expected TERM, got 'FAILURE'" Pass/Fail:          Pass

+Document:           RETURN.JOV
+Description:        A file containing a return outside of a function Expected outcome:   Logical error on line 6 due to return outside of a function Current outcome:    No error
+Pass/Fail:          Fail

+Document:           ETERNAL.JOV
+Description:        A file containing gotos arranged in an infinite loop Expected outcome:   No error.
+Resultant program should not terminate Current outcome:    No error
+Pass/Fail:          Pass